 You can also thicken it up by using frozen fruit or by adding ice.
 In this recipe, it’s easy to use frozen pineapple chunks and/or pre-freeze some banana slices.

 I often make “smoothie cubes” from pureed avocados or other fruits when I can get them inexpensively and in season.
 That way I can save money and use them year-round.
 Check out my tips for freezing fruits for smoothies or baby food in that way that optimizes room in the freezer.

 - Harvest the stinging nettle plants carefully with gloved hands.
 You can either clean them and use them immediately, or let them wilt overnight to reduce the sting factor while working with them.

-- Add the banana, pineapple chunks, a dash of coconut milk, and a handful of nettle leaves to the blender and blend all of the ingredients well.
-Make sure to blend long enough to end up with a smooth mixture as once they are well shredded and blended, the nettle plants will no longer sting.
+- Add the coconut milk to the blender, followed by the clean nettles leaves.
+Finish by adding the fruit chunks and blending all of the ingredients together.
+Make sure to blend long enough to end up with a smooth mixture.
+(Once they are well blended, the nettle plants will no longer sting.)

 - For a lower sugar, less sweet smoothie, add peeled cucumber chunks.
 Cucumber adds bulk to the smoothie which fills you up without adding much sugar or calories.
 I usually add half of a cucumber.